 The residence card has to be received in person.
 A card for a child under the age of 13 should be received in person by his or her legal representative.
-There is no other possibility to receive a card by a representative or by post.
+There is no possibility to receive a card by other representative or by post.
 Moreover, foreigners are obliged to give their fingerprints any time they renew a residence card.
 If they refuse to give their fingerprints, the residence card will not be issued.
-The obligation to give fingerprints and mandatory personal presence to pick up the card means that every time the foreigner has to obtain a new card, he or she has to travel to Warsaw in the case of the refugees and subsidiary protection beneficiaries, or another town in the case of humanitarian protection beneficiaries, twice, even if he or she lives far away.
+The obligation to give fingerprints and mandatory personal presence to pick up the card means that every time the foreigner has to obtain a new card, he or she has to travel to Warsaw in case of refugees and subsidiary protection beneficiaries, or another town in case of humanitarian protection beneficiaries, twice, even if he or she lives far away.
 This can be time-consuming and costly.
-The Office for Foreigners informed, however, that in case of serious illness they lift the obligation to collect fingerprints from an applicant, but it happens rarely (1-2 times a year).
-The lack of legal possibility to exempt the foreigner fully from the abovementioned payment, the obligation of personal presence twice – upon application and collecting the document, and the possibility to be issued a residence card only in one place may postpone the receipt of new residence cards by foreigners.
+The Office for Foreigners informed, however, that in case of a serious illness the obligation to collect fingerprints from an applicant is lifted, but it happens rarely (1-2 times a year, no such cases in 2021 though).
+The lack of a legal possibility to exempt the foreigner fully from the abovementioned payment, the obligation of personal presence twice – upon application and collecting the document, and the possibility to be issued a residence card only in one place may postpone the receipt of new residence cards by foreigners.

 Moreover, Polish law requires presenting – as a condition to issue or renew the residence card – recent photographs.
 Photos presenting face with covered hair are not allowed (hair has to be visible on the picture), which is often problematic for Muslim women.

-All residence cards should have the annotation “access to the labour market”, if the foreigner is entitled to work in Poland.
-Cards issued for refugees as well as humanitarian and subsidiary protection beneficiaries do not have such an annotation in practice, which can impede their access to labour market and to some social benefits, such as the ones in the framework of the “Family 500+” programme.
+By law, all residence cards should have the annotation “access to the labour market”, if the foreigner is entitled to work in Poland.
+In practice. cards issued for refugees as well as humanitarian and subsidiary protection beneficiaries do not have such an annotation, which can impede their access to labour market and to some social benefits, such as the ones in the framework of the “Family 500+” programme.
 However, the Supreme Administrative Court as well as the Voivodeship Administrative Court in Warsaw held that such lack of annotation cannot be interpreted as excluding the foreigner from receiving social assistance, if he is in fact entitled to work in Poland.
 Consequently, the Polish authorities changed their practice and no longer refuse the special financial support under the 500+ Programme on that basis.